Tuition refund policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-Scholarship holders must maintain fulltime registration throughout the duration of the scholarship.
-If a student completes the degree requirements within the Phase I tuition refund deadline their registration in the current term will be removed therefore they will not be eligible to receive a scholarship for that term.
+Graduate entrance scholarship holders must maintain fulltime registration throughout the duration of the scholarship.
+If a student completes the degree requirements within the Phase I period of the term they will not be registered in that term, therefore they will not be eligible to receive a scholarship for that term.

 1. The student must have completed all coursework and other program requirements in previous terms